maliMirkec/personal-website/site/articles/how-to-find-and-insert-unicode-symbols-in-html.md

 ![An example of VS Code extension for inserting Unicode symbol.](https://res.cloudinary.com/starbist/image/upload/v1631130634/l_t0b40s.gif)

+{% note "Important update" %}
-**Update**: It was brought to my attention that macOS has this thing called Character Viewer.
+It was brought to my attention that macOS has this thing called Character Viewer.
 This might be the easiest way to insert Unicode.
 To open Character Viewer, press _Command + Control + Space_.
 You could search and insert most of the characters.
 You could [even customize the app](https://www.webnots.com/how-to-use-character-viewer-in-mac/) for easier usage.
+{% endnote %}